MJoergen/nexys4ddr/dyoc/Episodes/ep23_-_Interrupt_Controller/README.md

 ### Interrupt Controller

 We will use interrupts to achieve the required synchronization.
-Eventually, we will have add support for several independent interrupts sources, but for now we'll just have the VGA module generate interrupts, as well as having a general timer interrupt.
+Eventually, we will add support for several independent interrupts sources, but for now we'll just have two interrupts: A general timer interrupt, and interrupt from the VGA module.

-We'll build an interrupt controller that will support up to eight interrupt sources, each of which can be individually masked (disabled).
-The controller latches the incoming interrupts into an interrupt status register.
-Whenever the AND of this interrupt status latch and the corresponding interrupt mask register is nonzero, then it asserts the interrupt pin irq\_i on the CPU.
+We'll build an interrupt controller in the file fpga/ic.vhd that will support up to eight interrupt sources, each of which can be individually masked (disabled).
+The interrupt controller latches the incoming interrupts into an interrupt status register.
+Whenever the AND of this interrupt status latch and the corresponding interrupt mask register is nonzero, the controller will assert the interrupt pin irq\_i on the CPU.
 The interrupt status latch is automatically cleared when the CPU reads from it.

 The interrupt controller is implemented in the new file fpga/ic.vhd and is instantiated in lines 213-226 of fpga/comp.vhd.
 Furthermore, the interrupt